botarsh/The_Quanta/README.md

 ###How it works?

-If a person trigger the alert from his/her phone
+If a person trigger the alert from his/her phone through App or Website Or SOS